-Minimum Credit Max % of Max.
-Criteria total maturity investments period Term deposits - local authorities Any authority In-house 50 3 Years Term deposits - UK banks and Long-term A (Fitch) or In-house 50 3 Years building societies A2 (Moodys) Fixed term deposits with Minimum Credit Max % of Max. variable rate and variable Criteria total maturity maturities investments period Certificates of deposits issued by Long-term A (Fitch) or In house on a 'buy and 50 3 Years UK banks and building societies A2 (Moodys) hold basis' UK Government Gilts Government backed In house on a 'buy and 50 3 Years hold basis' Bonds issued by multilateral AAA 50 3 Years development banks hold' basis.
-Bonds issued by a financial AAA In-house on a 'buy-and- 50 3 Years institution which is guaranteed by hold' basis. the UK government Collective Investment Minimum Credit Use Max % of Max.
-Schemes structured as Open Criteria total maturity Ended Investment Companies investments period (OEICs) 1.
+. matarities in execes or i 7 Minimum Credit Use Max % of Max.
+Criteria total maturity investments period Term deposits - local authorities Any authority In-house 50 3 Years Term deposits - UK banks and Long-term A (Fitch) or In-house 50 3 Years building societies A2 (Moodys) Fixed term deposits with Minimum Credit Use Max % of Max. variable rate and variable Criteria total maturity maturities investments period Certificates of deposits issued by Long-term A (Fitch) or In house on a 'buy and 50 3 Years UK banks and building societies A2 (Moodys) hold basis' UK Government Gilts Government backed In house on a 'buy and 50 3 Years hold basis' Bonds issued by multilateral AAA In-house on a 'buy-and- 50 3 Years development banks hold' basis.
+Bonds issued by a financial AAA In-house on a 'buy-and- 50 3 Years institution which is guaranteed by hold' basis. the UK government Collective Investment Schemes Minimum Credit Use Max % of Max. structured as Open Ended Criteria total maturity Investment Companies (OEICs) investments period 1.
 Bond Funds Long-term AAA In-house 50 3 Years 2.
 Gilt Funds Long-term AAA In-house 50 3 Years